syncfusion-content/windowsforms-docs/WindowsForms/PDF-Viewer/Getting-Started.md

 Adding reference to Syncfusion assemblies through NuGet packages is illustrated in the [NuGet Packages](https://help.syncfusion.com/windowsforms/installation/install-nuget-packages) section.

-N> Starting with v23.1.x, Syncfusion.PdfToImageConverter.Base assembly is required for PdfViewer.
+N> Starting with version 23.1.x, a reference to the Syncfusion.PdfToImageConverter.Base assembly is necessary for PdfViewer applications.
 N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to include a license key in your projects.
 Please refer to [this link](https://help.syncfusion.com/common/essential-studio/licensing/overview) to know about registering Syncfusion license key in your Windows Forms application to use our components.

 ### Adding from the installed location